apify/apify-docs/sources/platform/console/settings.md

 ## Account

-By clicking the **Settings** tab on the side menu, by default, you will be presented with an Account page where you can view & edit various settings regarding your account, such as:
+By clicking the **Settings** tab on the side menu, you will be presented with an Account page where you can view & edit various settings regarding your account, such as:

 * account email
 * username